 TGax Editor: Please make changes to the 2nd paragraph in this subclause as shown below:

-An HE [20056, 21130]STA with dot11OFDMARandomAccessOptionImplemented equal to true [21144]that intends to transmit Trigger frames that allocate one or more RA-RUs for unassociated STAs shall schedule the transmission of at least one such Trigger frame within each TWT SP corresponding to a Broadcast TWT Parameter Set field in a TWT element with a Broadcast TWT ID subfield equal to 0, Flow Type subfield equal to 0, Trigger subfield equal to 1 and Broadcast TWT Recommendation subfield equal to 2.
+An HE [20056, 21130]AP that supports UORA and broadcast TWT operation and [21144]that intends to transmit Trigger frames that allocate one or more RA-RUs for unassociated STAs shall schedule the transmission of at least one such Trigger frame within each TWT SP corresponding to a Broadcast TWT Parameter Set field in a TWT element with a Broadcast TWT ID subfield equal to 0, Flow Type subfield equal to 0, Trigger subfield equal to 1 and Broadcast TWT Recommendation subfield equal to 2.

 TGax Editor: Please make changes to the 4th paragraph in this subclause as shown below:

-An AP[21145] operating a BSS with a width of 80 MHz or greater and transmitting a Trigger frame that allocates one or more RA-RUs for unassociated STAs shall include at least 2 RA-RUs for unassociated STAs for at least one transmission of such a Trigger frame within a Broadcast TWT SP that meets the conditions described above.
+An AP that supports UORA and broadcast TWT operation and that[21145] operates a BSS with a width of 80 MHz or greater and transmitting a Trigger frame that allocates one or more RA-RUs for unassociated STAs shall include at least 2 RA-RUs for unassociated STAs for at least one transmission of such a Trigger frame within a Broadcast TWT SP that meets the conditions described above.

 TGax Editor: Please make changes to the 6th paragraph in this subclause as shown below:

-An AP [21197, 21133]should transmit FILS Discovery frames as described in 11.47.2.1 (FILS Discovery frame transmission) at regular intervals within a beacon period to assist unassociated STA discovery of the BSS and its operating parameters.
+An AP [21197, 21133]that intends to transmit Trigger frames that allocates one or more RA-RUs for unassociated STAs should transmit FILS Discovery frames as described in 11.46.2.1 (FILS Discovery frame transmission) at regular intervals within a beacon period to assist unassociated STA discovery of the BSS and its operating parameters.

 TGax Editor: Please make changes to the 10th paragraph in this subclause as shown below:

-[20052]A non-AP STA that transmits an HE TB PPDU on an RA-RU allocated in a Trigger frame sent by an AP to which the non-AP STA is not associated shall include at most one Management frame in the HE TB PPDU.
+[20052]A non-AP STA shall include at most one Management frame when it transmits an HE TB PPDU, in response to a Trigger frame sent by an AP to which the non-AP STA is not associated.

 A-MPDU contents in an HE TB PPDU[20052]